 Two constables are assigned to the Southeast Division Foot Patrol.
 These two constables are highly visible in the areas of Mill Creek Ravine, Bonnie Doon, Idylwylde, and King Edward Park.
 A problem-solving approach is used in response to identified intelligence-based priorities in this geographic area.
 They coordinate strategies of enforcing municipal, provincial, and federal laws for the purpose of maintaining social order, keeping the peace and preventing crime.

-Southeast Division’s Neighbourhood Empowerment Team (N.E.T.) is located in Bonnie Doon.
+Southeast Division’s Neighbourhood Empowerment Team (N.E.T.) is located in Forest Heights and Bonnie Doon.
 N.E.T. is made up of one constable and one Community Capacity Builder.
 N.E.T.’s primary focus is to identify social disorder and family distress issues.
 They work with service providers and community groups to find solutions which improve these conditions.

 Southeast Division has a highly-motivated Traffic Section that is dedicated to enforcing the rules of the road within the division.
 The Traffic Section is assigned to monitor high traffic areas on a daily basis and key in on specific traffic issues as they arise.